uab-cgds-worthey/rosalution/README.md

     it is easier to get started with **Docker Desktop**.
 From the official [Docker documentation](https://docs.docker.com/compose/compose-v2/), "[`docker compose`] is expected to be a drop-in replacement for `docker-compose`".
     - Installing and running **Docker** requires sudo/admin privileges in the target environment
-- **sudo/Admin environment privileges**
+- **sudo/Admin environment privileges and write privileges to the /etc/hosts file**
-    - The `setup.sh` script requires sudo/admin privileges in the target development environment to update the `/etc/hosts` file to setup localhost redirection for a Rosalution deployment
+    - The `setup.sh` script requires sudo/admin privileges in the target development environment to update the `/etc/hosts` file to setup localhost redirection for a Rosalution deployment to redirect localhost to local.rosalution.cgds

 ### Browser Support